Pablo Iglesias Posse: Biography

 On 12 August 1888 the Spanish General Workers Union (UGT) was founded in Barcelona, its name proposed by Iglesias.

 The Congress of 1889 named him president of its national committee, a position he held for 36 years until his death.
 In 1890, when the day of struggle was celebrated for the first time in Madrid on 1 May, he headed a demonstration.
 He led the representation to the Government of demands for legislative reforms, such as the 8-hour working day.
 In 1905 he first joined the City Council of Madrid.

 Republicans had opposed Iglesias, but a Republican-Socialist alliance paved the way for the 1910 elections to make him the first socialist deputy in the Spanish Parliament.
 Worsening health prevented him attending many parliamentary sessions after 1914, limiting his parliamentary career.
 1923 saw him elected a deputy for the last time.

-Despite his sparse theoretical background, he produced many excellent intellectual works in Spain and internationally.
+Despite his sparse theoretical background, he produced many intellectual works in Spain and internationally.
 He published more than two thousand newspaper articles in Spain between his first, The War, on 5 December 1870 in Solidarity, and the last, The Working Class Will Win in Freedom on 5 December 1925.

-Iglesias was one of the best propagandists among Spanish socialist idealists; few workers' leaders wrote so much of interest.
-Characterised by vehement defense and furious attack, his works make an ethically coherent call for regeneration and hope.
+Iglesias was a propagandist among Spanish socialists.
+Characterized by vigorous defense and furious attack, his works argue for an ethical call for regeneration and hope.

 On his death, an office drawer contained a parting gift of 1,000 pesetas from Iglesias for The Socialist, to which he had been linked from its birth.
 There were widespread posthumous tributes to him.
 With Government authorization, more than 150,000 workers accompanied his funeral procession to the civil cemetery in Madrid.

 The Spanish liberal philosopher José Ortega y Gasset praised him as a "secular saint".
 In For Whom the Bell Tolls, Ernest Hemingway wrote, "God pity the Spanish people.
 Any leader they have will muck them.
 One good man, Pablo Iglesias, in two thousand years...."
 (Chapt.
 35).